-You should probably skim and vacuum your pool daily, or at least every other day.
-Depending on how much you are using your pool, water testing and chemical adjustment could be a daily or a weekly task.
+You should probably skim and vacuum your pool daily or every other day.
+Depending on how much you use your pool, water testing and chemical adjustment could be daily or weekly tasks.
 Brushing can be done once a week.
 Checking and emptying skimmer filters should be a weekly chore.
 Backwashing your filter can be done less often, possibly once a month or once every 8 weeks depending on pool use.

 If it seems like a lot of work, you may want to consider a pool cleaning service.
 The Pool Butler offers White Glove Service, the highest standard in pool cleaning.
 Whether you are doing it yourself or hiring The Pool Butler, it is important to know the three keys to keeping your pool clean.